shenfe/domod/README.md

 ## Philosophy

 * Connection, relation, dependency.
-No matter it is data or dom, it is a tree.
+Whether data or dom, it is a tree.
 Tree and tree node relations make up graphs.
 * Reactive programming.

 ## Simple Application